LaFosseAcademy/parliament_devops/final/01-cloud-azure-fundamentals.md

 az account show
 ```

 If the first errors, the CLI isn't installed.
 If the second errors, you're not signed in.
-Either way, flag it now — we'll fix both at 10:30, but I'd rather know who needs help before we get there.
+Either way, we'll get up and running in a short while.

 <br>
 <br>